 How are stablecoins and fiat-backed stablecoins defined?

-Stablecoins are a category of crypto-assets that aim to maintain a stable value relative to a specified asset or basket of assets, offering perceived stability compared to the high volatility of unbacked crypt-assets.
+Stablecoins are a category of crypto assets that aim to maintain a stable value relative to a specified asset or basket of assets, offering perceived stability compared to the high volatility of unbacked crypto assets.
 Fiat-backed stablecoins are a specific type of stablecoin that seeks to maintain a stabilised value by reference to, and potentially holding one or more specified fiat currencies.

 Although not defined in the consultation paper, fiat money can be understood as currency issued by government decree that is not backed by a precious metal such as gold or silver.

-The existing UK regulatory regime for stablecoins is at an early stage of development.
-The UK does not yet have a fully developed regulatory regime for cryptoassets, compared to competing jurisdictions such as Switzerland or Singapore.
+The existing UK regulatory framework for stablecoins is still in its early stages of development.
+The UK does not yet have a fully developed regulatory regime for crypto assets, compared to competing jurisdictions such as Switzerland or Singapore.
 The government’s phased approach is intended to allow firms to innovate.

 Fiat-backed stablecoins are currently regulated in the UK under both of these statutory instruments, which represents a fairly light-touch approach.